2021 Group Benefits Tax Tips for Employers and Advisors

 Benefits by Design (BBD) Inc. makes every effort to ensure that this document is accurate and up-to-date.
 However, legislature and policies may change over time.
-This document is up-to-date as of March 2nd, 2021.
+This document is updated annually for each new tax year.

 Here’s what you can expect from the Guide:

 - Canada Pension Plan (CPP) annual contribution limits;

 - Quebec Pension Plan (QPP) annual contribution limits;